antokara/antokara.me/README.md

 `$npm run test-coverage`

-_note: output will be printer on console, as well as in the `coverage` directory_
+_note: output will be printed in console, as well as in the `coverage` directory_

 ### Reference